iamAbhishekkumar/Memer/README.md

 # Memer

-It returns you, a random programming meme that you can show in your readmes.
+It returns you, a random programming meme that you can show in your readme.
 You can use this in your github's profile page.[Like....](https://github.com/iamAbhishekkumar)

 ### How to use